MachineCalcs

 Wahl vs Bergsträsser

-A common alternative is the Bergsträsser factor K_B = (C + 0.5)/(C − 0.75), which is simpler and agrees with Wahl’s to within about 1% across the practical index range.
-Some texts separate the pure curvature factor from the direct-shear factor.
-Any of these is acceptable engineering practice; this site uses the Wahl factor.
+A common alternative is the Bergsträsser factor K_B = (C + 0.5)/(C − 0.75), which is simpler and gives nearly identical results — at C = 8 it returns 1.172 against Wahl’s 1.184, about 1% apart, and the two stay within roughly 1.5% of each other across the whole practical range C = 4–12.
+Some texts instead separate the pure curvature factor from the direct-shear factor and multiply them.
+Any of these is acceptable engineering practice; the difference is well inside the scatter of real wire properties, so it rarely changes a design decision.
+This site uses the Wahl factor.

-The calculator applies the Wahl factor automatically and compares the corrected stress against the material’s size-dependent allowable, so you see immediately whether a design has margin.
+The compression spring calculator applies the Wahl factor automatically and compares the corrected stress against the material’s size-dependent allowable, so you see immediately whether a design has margin — and the worked example above matches its output exactly.

 Frequently asked questions